Buckinghamshire

 What does "Buckinghamshire" mean?

-As a name, "Buckinghamshire" means: An inland county of England bounded by Northamptonshire, Bedfordshire, Hertfordshire, Greater London, Berkshire and Oxfordshire.
+As a proper noun, "Buckinghamshire" means: An inland county of England bounded by Northamptonshire, Bedfordshire, Hertfordshire, Greater London, Berkshire and Oxfordshire.

 What are common misspellings of "Buckinghamshire"?